lilmond/cregen/README.md

 ## Caution
 - This content is for educational purposes only.
-- I am not encouraging you to use this for malicious purposes.
+- I am not encouraging you to use this to steal money from people!
-- I will not be responsible for any missuses of this content.
+- I will not be responsible for any misuses of this content.

 ## Screenshots